Which sporting events have been affected following the death of the Queen?

 Here, the PA news agency looks at matches and events which have been affected by the news.

-The English Football League also confirmed that Friday night’s Championship game between Burnley and Norwich and the League Two match between Tranmere and Stockport had been postponed, with a decision on Saturday’s fixtures yet to be made.

-The Scottish Professional Football League announced that Friday evening’s Championship clash between Dundee and Cove Rangers was off.
+All games in the Women’s Super League, Women’s Championship and Women’s FA Cup have also been postponed this weekend.

+The Scottish Football Association announced the postponement of all professional games over the course of the weekend, while all football in Northern Ireland is also off.

-Friday’s play between England and South Africa men at The Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, will not take place.
+Friday’s play between England and South Africa men at the Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, did not take place.

 Northampton announced the postponement of their Premiership Rugby Cup clash against Saracens scheduled for Thursday evening.

+The PA news agency understands Saturday’s Super League play-off between Huddersfield and Salford will go ahead as planned.

-Play was suspended for the day at the BMW PGA Championship and there will be no play on Friday.
+Play was suspended for the day at the BMW PGA Championship on Thursday and there was no play on Friday.

 Sunday’s Italian Grand Prix will go ahead as scheduled with a minute’s silence planned before practice on Friday and another expected before the race.

+The final day of the Cazoo St Leger Festival at Doncaster has been switched to Sunday after the British Horseracing Authority announced the cancellation of Saturday’s fixtures as “an ongoing mark of respect”.

 Racing at Southwell and Chelmsford on Thursday evening was abandoned.
-The British Horseracing Authority also announced the meetings scheduled for Friday – including the third day of the St Leger meeting at Doncaster – have also been cancelled.
+The BHA also announced the meetings scheduled for Friday – including the third day of the St Leger meeting at Doncaster – were cancelled.

-The Great North Run, the world’s largest half-marathon, is set for Sunday.
-Organisers cancelled its 5k sister event on Friday, with a decision of the main race due on on Friday.
+Both the Great North Run and Parkrun events will continue this weekend as scheduled.
+Organisers cancelled the Great North Run’s 5k sister event on Friday but Sunday’s half marathon will go ahead.

 Friday’s Tour of Britain stage was promptly cancelled and later on Thursday evening the rest of the tour, which was set to finish on the Isle of Wight on Sunday, was called off entirely.